tari-project/tari/base_layer/contacts/examples/chat_client/README.md

-# Tari Chat Client Example
+# Taiji Chat Client Example

-This crate provides an example of setting up a Tari chat client.
-The client will connect to the Tari network with all necessary p2p intializations needed for network communication.
+This crate provides an example of setting up a Taiji chat client.
+The client will connect to the Taiji network with all necessary p2p intializations needed for network communication.
 The client itself then exposes a few simple functions like `get_messages`, `send_message`, `check_online_status`, and `add_contact`.
 With this minimal functionality the client can be used to chat!

 ## Initialization of the chat client